brookelmorrison/justify-new-position/README.md

 All data are public record from the Illinois State Policy and the Illinois Criminal Justice Information Authority.
 Other information used in the request, such as challenges and measures already taken were made from interviews from the State's Attorney.
 Some information has been redacted to protect confidentiality.

-Disclaimer: This request and data has not been reviewed for accuracy, and should not be used as part of any criminal justice studies, as it is only an example of work completed.
+Disclaimer: This request and data should not be used as part of any criminal justice studies, as it is only an example of work completed.
 The request is a draft version and is not the final request.